Bab Mansur al-'Alj

-Bab Mansur al-'Alj or Bab Mansour (also variously spelled as Bab Mansour al-'Ilj, Bab Mansour al-Eulj, Bab el-Mansour, Bab Mansur, etc.) is a monumental gate in the city of Meknes, Morocco.
+Bab Mansur al-'Alj or Bab Mansour (باب المنصور لعلج) (also variously spelled as Bab Mansour al-'Ilj, Bab Mansour al-Eulj, Bab el-Mansour, Bab Mansur, etc.) is a monumental gate in the city of Meknes, Morocco.
 Located on the south side of Place el-Hedim (el-Hedim Square) in the old city, it was originally the main ceremonial entrance to the Kasbah (royal citadel) of Sultan Moulay Isma'il, built in the late 17th and early 18th centuries.
 Today it is one of the most famous and admired landmarks in the city.

 History

 Begun in the later years of Moulay Isma'il's reign, the gate was finished in 1732 by his son Moulay Abdallah.
 The gate's purpose was more ceremonial than defensive, aiming to impress visitors.
 Its name comes from the architect and designer of the gate, Mansour al-'Alj (the "Victorious Apostate"), a former Christian slave who converted to Islam.
 Another ornate gate, Bab Jama' en-Nouar, also stands a short distance to the southwest along the same wall.
 It has similar decoration to the larger Bab Mansour and is believed to also date from the time of Moulay Isma'il.